ksimons/tributary/README.md

   * peer (string): the unique identifer of the remote peer providing ICE candidates.
   * candidates (array of JSON objects): the ICE candidates from the remote peer which should be passed to RTCPeerConnection.addIceCandidate().

-The server expects an ICE_CANDIDATE_RESPONSE message to acknowledge the receipt of the ICE candidate.
+The server expects an ICE_CANDIDATES_RECEIVED message to acknowledge the receipt of the ICE candidate.